True Stuff that I Made Up

 Our Latter-day Saint mantra of individual accountability and "agency" (freedom of choice) parallels my political philosophy of individual liberty and economic freedom.

-Also, as a Latter-day Saint and follower of Christ, I believe and strive to practice the principle of charity (the pure love of Christ) toward others and tolerance of them and their various lifestyles.
-For me, this is a work in progress.
+Also, as a Latter-day Saint and follower of Christ, I believe and continue to strive to practice the principle of charity (the pure love of Christ) toward others and tolerance of them and their various lifestyles.

 However, it is, to me, a perversion of these principles, when we attempt to force our fellow citizens and rob them of their personal accountability and freedom by government fiat.

-My heart truly does bleed for the less fortunate, but it is a puzzlement to me when others use their sympathy for the less fortunate to justify expanding initiative destroying government entitlement programs and creating more of them.
+My heart truly does bleed for the less fortunate, but it is a puzzlement to me when others use their sympathy for the less fortunate to justify expanding initiative destroying government entitlement programs and creating even more of them (more of both the programs and the less fortunate).

 In my view, these expanding government dependency programs and policies weaken the foundation of our families.
 They create a sense of expectation that the government somehow is responsible for our welfare and happiness.
 In doing so, the strength of our families and the health of our nation increasingly crumbles, to the peril of all of us and our children.

-Nowhere has this been more dramatically demonstrated to me than when I previously worked as a prison case manager, dealing with inmates, many of whom had come to expect "lock-up welfare".
+Nowhere has this been more dramatically demonstrated to me than when I previously worked as a prison case manager, dealing with inmates, many of whom had come to expect and even demand "lock-up welfare".

 Our prisons are overflowing, our freedoms are eroding, and our taxes are increasing - all because we are prostituting our sacred birthrights to the government for "pottage".
 (Genesis, Chapter 25, Verses 29-34)